-Ghirardelli Brownie Cookies saved me from another trip to the store when I realized I was short on ingredients for my standing Friday afternoon date with our daughter.
+Ghirardelli Brownie Cookies made with brownie mix saved me from a trip to the store when I was short on ingredients for my usual cookie recipe.

 Cookies Made with Brownie Mix Saved the Day

-I often make the standard chocolate chip (her favorite), snickerdoodles (my favorite), oatmeal, chocolate cookies with mint-chocolate chips, or the occasional peanut butter just to keep things interesting.
+I would make the standard chocolate chip (her favorite), snickerdoodles (my favorite), oatmeal, chocolate cookies with mint-chocolate chips, or the occasional peanut butter just to keep things interesting.

-One Friday, the day was getting late when I noticed there was not enough flour in the house for even half a batch.
+One Friday, I noticed there was not enough flour in the house for even half a batch.
 Out of time to get to the store, I remembered my friend Donna’s cookie recipe that she makes from a cake mix.

 Shared with someone, they taste even better!